jeffreysorgen/golf-club-sensors/activity.md

 #

-## Structure of Arduino files
-(insert 'structure-of-arduino-files' with descriptions and examples)
-##### (wait to finish new code before expanding on this)

-Starting with our new _golf-swing-acc-ble_ code, we'll describe here the very basic structure of an Arduino `.ino` file, and bring in examples from other code to expand it a bit.

 #

+**Is this helpful when it includes code?
+Is it more helpful without, and just plain?
+Probably just remove all the code and see what's left.
+Could end up as a good section between UUID and Reference**

+##### (Move to end of Reference)
+# Structure of Arduino files

-_(Simplify this section.
-I'm trying to organize into a process of building, and this is more of a reference.
-Some of the information here should be included in descriptions of the reasons we're adding certain lines of code to our final sketch.)_
+Starting with our new _golf-swing-acc-ble_ code, we'll describe here the very basic structure of an Arduino `.ino` file, and bring in examples from other code to expand it a bit. (**No. Probably without lines of code, for clarity.** Some of the information here should be included in descriptions as to the reasons we're adding certain lines of code.

-##### Here's the original "arduino structure" section.
-- Try to simplify
+#
 ### At the most basic level, there are four sections:

 1. *"prior to"*
 2. `void setup()`
 3. `void loop()` and
 4. *"other functions"*

+#
 #### 1. **Prior to `void setup()`**

 - These can be within _namespace_
 - First add LIBRARIES
   - `#include <Arduino_LSM9DS1.h>  // IMU library`